 - The Human Comfort Interface (HCI) used as room thermostat can only be used in combination with the user interface connected to the indoor unit. - The Human Comfort Interface (HCI) used as room thermostat needs to be installed in the room that you want to control.

-For installation instructions, see the installation and operation manual of the Human Comfort Interface (HCI) as room thermostat, and the addendum book for optional equipment.
+For installation instructions, see the installation and operation manual of the Human Comfort Interface (HCI) as room thermostat.